Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 Our partnership with Bristol University Sport has continued and elite student athletes continue to visit Birdwell giving our children an insight into high level sport coupled with higher education.

-The funding is also contributing to the cost of cycle training delivered by Sole Cycling in Reception, Year 4 and Year 6.
+The funding is also contributing to the cost of cycle training delivered by Life Cycle UK in Reception, Year 4 and Year 6.

-Finally, to encourage physical activity, funding has also been used to pay for the cost of providing Forest School trained staff one afternoon per week.
+Finally, to encourage physical activity and healthy eating, funding has also been used to pay for the cost of providing Forest School and gardening resources.
+Chartwells, our school catering company, will be providing healthy eating workshops for Year 1, Year 2, Year 3 and Year 5.